 Sustainability is not only intrinsically linked to RRU’s teaching and research mandate, but also a challenge that calls for the kind of interdisciplinary and collaborative problem-solving at which Royal Roads excels.

 The Office of Sustainability works in collaboration with the academic, operational and communication divisions of the university to identify opportunities to improve the university’s sustainability performance.
 Further, the office provides support for student projects and sustainability-focused research and develops and nurtures partnerships within the community.

 We’d love to hear from you, please contact us.

 One of the goals set out in the Royal Roads University Strategic Direction is to be “a leader for sustainable stewardship of our historic lands.”

 The Office of Sustainability is proud to directly contribute to the university’s responsible stewardship of ecological, historical and ancestral significance sites on campus.
 This stewardship is the result of the university’s ongoing collaboration with the Xwsepsum and Lekwungen families and the neighbouring Scia’new and T’Sou-ke families, as well as the communities of the Westshore.

 In 2010 RRU became the first university in Canada to participate in the Sustainability Tracking and Rating System (STARS) achieving a Silver rating from the Association for the Advancement of Sustainability in Higher Education (AASHE).
 Through the continuing efforts of the entire RRU community, that rating was improved to Gold in 2014.

-If you're interested in donating to the SAFE fund to support sustainability initiatives on and off campus, please visit our SAFE Fund donation page or contact the Royal Roads University Advancement Office.
+If you're interested in donating to the Sustainability Impact Award to support sustainability initiatives on- and off-campus, please visit our donation page or contact the Royal Roads University Advancement Office.